home / mcp / mcp chain of draft server

 curl https://ollama.ai/install.sh | sh

-# Pull your preferred model
+# Pull a local model

 ollama pull llama2

-# Configure the tool to use Ollama
+# Configure to use Ollama

 export MCP_LLM_PROVIDER=ollama